How We’ve Been Entertaining our Two Year Old While Stuck at Home

 (Oh, and going for a walk, obviously.
 Actually, it seems like the answer to every lockdown dilemma at the moment is, “Are you going for your daily walk, though?”
 Walking, apparently, is the yoga of the coronavirus pandemic .
 And, unfortunately, that suggestion is absolutely no use to us either, because, as part of the shielded group , we can’t go out at all – no, not even for a walk.
 Which just leaves us with the crafting and the baking, and the daytime drinking, really.

-Anyway, as I said, Max doesn’t really have the attention span for things like baking and crafting yet – which I’m secretly relieved about, because I freaking HATE baking and crafting.
-Seriously, before I got pregnant, I said to Terry, “If we decide to have kids, I’m only doing it if you can guarantee I will never have to do any baking or crafting.”
+Anyway, as I said, Max doesn’t really have the attention span or fine motor skills for things like baking and crafting yet – which I’m secretly relieved about, because I freaking HATE baking and crafting.
+Seriously, before I got pregnant, I said to Terry, “If we decide to have kids, I’m only doing it if you can guarantee I will never have to do any baking or crafting.
+Or build an obstacle course.”
 And Terry was just like, “It’s cool, your mum loves all that kind of stuff: she’ll do it!”
 Oh, the sweet innocence of people who didn’t know they were destined to have to live through a literal pandemic, without any childcare help, and with the internet constantly suggesting that baking is a good way to entertain a toddler for 12 straight hours every day.
 GAH.
+I mean, there aren’t enough recipes in the world, are there?

 So, we’re not doing much baking or crafting, basically.
 Even more surprisingly, however, we’re not doing much in the way of playing with toys, either, because, a few weeks before lockdown started, Max decided he didn’t want to play with any of his toys ever again – he just wanted to play with things like scissors and magnets, and other super-dangerous things that definitively DO NOT appear on all of those 1001 Ways to Entertain Your Toddler Lists.